Guinea pig not drinking water?

 Also, we must not forget that if the pig is pregnant or is feeding babies, then she drinks water much more than usual.

-What About When your Guinea Pig Doesn’t Drink Normal Amounts of Water?
+What if a Guinea Pig Doesn’t Drink Normal Amounts of Water?

 The optimal daily volume of fluid that a rodent should drink is about 200 ml.

-The animal should always have plenty of water, therefore it’s recommended to install drinking bowls with a capacity of 250 ml or more in the pet’s cage.
+The animal should always have plenty of water, therefore it’s recommended to install drinking bowls with a capacity of 250 ml or more in the guinea pig cage.

 The amount of water provided with a reserve will allow the animal to consume as much water as it wants during the day.